History of Pickleball

 Conclusion

-So by looking at the incredible History and evolution of Pickleball, it is evident that the game has gained popularity and fame over the years and around the world due to its features and process of gameplay.
+So by looking at the incredible evolution and history of pickleball, it is evident that the game has gained popularity and fame over the years and worldwide due to its features and gameplay process.
 The spread and popularity of the game were dedicated to PE classes, community centers, YMCA facilities, and retired employees and communities.